Xavrax/user-date-parser/README.md

 ## Usage

 ### built-in functions
-You have to import library in your `Cargo.toml` file then ou can simply use exported functions like this:
+You have to import library in your `Cargo.toml` file then you can simply use exported functions like this:

 > Note: you have to use `"en"` feature to use examples below